-Plant-based products are all the rave right now.
-More and more plant-based foods, beauty supplements, and protein are on the shelves at your local supermarket.
-You might have seen plant-based collagen on the shelves at your local health food store.
+Plant-based products are all the rage right now.
+More and more plant-based foods, beauty supplements, and protein options are filling the shelves at your local supermarket.
+You might have seen plant based collagen on the shelves at your local health food store.
 However, is it really collagen?
 Well, it depends.

 Your body creates collagen daily.
 It combines amino acids from the high-protein food you eat, like cage-free chicken, grass-fed beef, and fatty fish, and turns them into collagen protein.
-It’s also found in animal bones and eggshell membranes.
-Still, some plants do contain the amino acids needed to create collagen.
-However, true collagen is not found in plants, and your body may have a more challenging time making collagen from plant-based collagen.
+Collagen also exists in animal bones and eggshell membranes.

-If this all sounds confusing to you, don’t worry!
-I will explain how your body builds collagen protein, what amino acids are needed to make collagen, why animal-based collagen is the best source, and why you need a collagen supplement.
-First, let’s talk more about whether or not plant-based collagen is really collagen.
+If this sounds confusing, don’t worry!
+I’ll explain how your body builds collagen protein and what amino acids are needed to make collagen.
+I’ll also discuss why animal-based collagen is the best source and why you need a collagen supplement.
+First, let’s talk more about whether or not plant based collagen is really collagen.

 Can Collagen Come From Plants?

 Our ancestors relied on animal protein for survival.
-As humans, we’ve relied on animal protein throughout history.
-However, there areenvironmental factors that have not done our planet any favors.
+However, there are environmental factors that have not done our planet any favors.
 Industrial animal and fish farming, antibiotics and GMOs, and the prevalence of chronic illness have led many people to turn to a plant-based diet.
-This has increased the market for plant-based products, including plant-based collagen.
+This has increased the market for plant-based products, including plant based collagen.

-At first glance, you might believe these plant-based collagen products are really collagen, and I’m here to tell you that’s not the case.
+At first glance, you might believe these plant based collagen products are really collagen.
+Unfortunately, that’s not the case.
 Collagen protein contains 19 amino acids.
-However, the complete combination of amino acids needed to make collagen cannot be found in plants, such as animals.
+The thing is, plants lack the complete combination of amino acids necessary for collagen production.

 As I mentioned, collagen is the most abundant protein in the body.
 You can find collagen in your bones, skin, muscles, tendons, and cartilage.

 Your body produces collagen naturally.
 However, at about age 35, your body’s collagen production begins to slow.
-By age 40, collagen begins to deplete faster than your body can produce.
-Moreover, over half of your body’s collagen has been depleted by age 60.1
+By age 40, collagen breaks down faster than your body can replenish it.
+Moreover, by age 60, your body has lost over half of its collagen supply.
+(1)

 These amino acids bond together to form protein in a triple helix structure.
-Your body needs optimal amounts of vitamin C, zinc, copper, and manganese to facilitate this process and give the triple helix its structure.3
+For this process to occur and for the helix to form its structure, your body needs optimal amounts of vitamin C, zinc, copper, and manganese.
+(3)

-There are food sources for each of the amino acids needed to make collagen, including in plants.
+Food sources for each amino acid needed to make collagen exist.
+Some of those sources are plants.
 The issue is no one food source contains all three amino acids required to produce collagen.
 Let’s talk more about these food sources.

 Important Nutrients for Collagen Production

-While it may sound a little more of an involved process, it’s much easier to rebuild collagen than to build it from scratch.
-The other issue, as I mentioned, is that there’s no one plant-based food source that contains all of the amino acids needed for collagen.
+Rebuilding collagen might sound complicated, but it’s actually much easier than starting from scratch.
+Another challenge is that no single plant-based food source provides all the amino acids your body needs to produce collagen.
 Let’s dive deeper into the sources of these amino acids.

 Food Sources of Glycine

-Tree nuts and quinoa are other sources, yet they do not contain an abundant amount of glycine.
-Quinoa contains 0.7g of glycine per 100g.
+Tree nuts and quinoa also provide glycine, though not in abundant amounts.
+Each 100 grams of quinoa provides 0.7 grams of glycine.
 Meat is the best source of glycine.
 Remember, your body needs threonine to make glycine.

 Food Sources of Threonine

-I mentioned that threonine is typically found in grains and dairy foods.
+I explained that grains and dairy foods typically contain threonine.
 If you have celiac disease or gluten or dairy sensitivity, you want to avoid those foods.
 However, there are plenty of other foods that contain threonine.

 Food Sources of Proline

-Proline is abundant in many animal foods, including red meat, fish, eggs, pork, chicken, and bone broth.
+Many animal foods, such as red meat, fish, eggs, pork, chicken, and bone broth, are rich sources of proline.
 Your body uses proline to make hydroxyproline, which is also needed for collagen production.

-Vitamin C is needed to make proline, so you’d want to be sure to eat vitamin C-rich foods as well.
-Plant-based food options containing proline include cabbage, soy, asparagus, and chickpeas.
+Your body needs vitamin C to make proline, so include plenty of vitamin C-rich foods in your diet.
+Cabbage, soy, asparagus, and chickpeas are plant-based foods that contain proline.
 However, they aren’t as good sources as meat products and have less of this amino acid.

 Why Animal Collagen is Better than Plant-Based